-Founded with the conviction that "universal and lasting peace can be established only if it is based upon social justice", 1 the International Labour Organisation (ILO) emerged in 1919 under the Treaty of Versailles as part of the League of Nations.
+Founded on the conviction that "universal and lasting peace can be established only if it is based upon social justice"1, the International Labour Organisation (ILO) emerged in 1919 under the Treaty of Versailles as part of the League of Nations.
 Since its very origin the ILO has highlighted the importance of socio-economic development for post-war recovery through the creation of employment opportunities, social dialogue and fundamental rights contributing to peace consolidation in countries emerging from conflict.

-In 1944 the ILO Recommendation No.71 (Transition from War to Peace)2 proposed the promotion of peace and social justice in the aftermath of World War II through employment-based recovery and reconstruction.
+In 1944 the ILO Recommendation No. 71 (Transition from War to Peace)2 proposed the promotion of peace and social justice in the aftermath of World War II through employment-based recovery and reconstruction.
 In recognition of its continuous engagement in promoting social justice, the ILO was awarded the Nobel Peace Prize in 1969.

-From 2007 to 2009, the ILO and UNDP co-lead a working group in order to develop a United Nations (UN) Policy for Post Conflict Employment Creation, Income Generation and Reintegration (UN Employment Policy)3 for the UN System, International Financial Institutions (IFIs) and national partners, endorsed by the United Nations Secretary General Policy Committee and implemented through the United Nations Development Group (UNDG) Transition Group.
-The importance of employment and decent work for political stability is nowadays widely acknowledged and the UN Employment Policy globally applied.

-This nexus between employment and peace was echoed again in 2010, when a group of self-declared fragile and conflict-affected countries met in Dili, Timor-Leste, to establish the "g7+".
+From 2007 to 2009 the ILO and UNDP co-led a working group to develop a United Nations (UN) Policy for Post Conflict Employment Creation, Income Generation and Reintegration (UN Employment Policy)3 for the UN System, International Financial Institutions (IFIs) and national partners, endorsed by the United Nations Secretary General Policy Committee and implemented through the United Nations Development Group (UNDG) Transition Group.
+The importance of employment and Decent Work for political stability is nowadays widely acknowledged and the UN Employment Policy is applied globally.
+This nexus between employment and peace was again echoed in 2010 when a group of selfdeclared fragile and conflict-affected countries met in Dili, Timor-Leste, to establish the "g7+".
 The g7+'s objective is to share experiences and to call for a "New Deal for engagement in Fragile States" (the "New Deal") to advocate for reforms in which the international community is currently engaging in fragile states.
-To this end, the g7+ have established four Peacebuilding and Statebuilding Goals (PSGs) as a foundation to enable progress towards achieving the MDGs in fragile and conflict-affected states.
-PSG4 explicitly acknowledges the importance of "generating employment and supporting livelihoods" to establish the "Economic Foundations" for inclusive peace and statebuilding processes.
+To this end, the g7+ have established four Peacebuilding and Statebuilding Goals (PSGs) as a foundation for progress towards achieving the MDGs in fragile and conflict-affected states.
+PSG4 explicitly acknowledges the importance of "generating employment and supporting livelihoods" to

-ILO (2010).
+1 ILO (2010).
 Constitution of the International Labour Organisation and selected texts, p.
 5.

-2 ILO (1944).Employment (Transition from War to Peace) Recommendation No. 71.
+2 ILO (1944).
+Employment (Transition from War to Peace) Recommendation No. 71.
 Note that in June 2016 the ILC will revise Recommendation No 71, see: ILO (2015).
 Employment and Decent Work for Peace and Resilience.